amr-jawwad/dragon-fruit/README.md

 [Models' directory](./dragon_fruit/machine_learning/)

-## Rationales for choosing ML Models
+## ML Models and the Rationales behind their Selection
+ML Models Currently implemented:
+1. Baseline
+    It is always good to have some baseline algorithm, with a basic heuristic (preferably non-ML solution) to have something to compare to.
+    In this case the baseline algorithm was simply the following:
+    If a customer had ordered more than once in the training data, they are expected to order again in the following 6 months, if they had ordered only once, then they are not.

+2. LogisticRegression
+    One of the simplest classifiers out there, and I always like to also examine the performance of simpler models before moving to more sophisticaed ones.
+    Because the many features introduced the risk of overfitting, I used **Cross-Validation** (5-fold) with this algorithm.

-XGBoost was chosen for the follwing reasons:
+3. XGBoost (Regressor and Classifier) was chosen for the follwing reasons:
     * Robust to outliers and long-tailed distributions, which are prevalent according to [EDA](./exploration_notebooks/01_EDA.ipynb).
     * Advantageous in the case of many features (for feature sampling in bagging)
-* Though boosting sometimes has the risk of overfitting, **cross-validation** was used to alleviate that, along with **early stopping**.
+    * Though boosting sometimes has the risk of overfitting, **validation** was used to alleviate that, along with **early stopping**.

 ## Evaluation and Results
 For evaluation, I was looking at: